To Lease or Not to Lease? - Pros and Cons of Leasing

 Posted on 5th March 2020 at 14:22

-To buy or not to buy, that is the question.
+To buy or not to buy, that is the question our commercial property team get asked often.
 It can be a difficult decision to make for business owners whether it’s worth committing sometime large sums of cashflow to buying a property, instead of the possibly safer route of leasing a property.

 Here are some of the Pros and cons of both.

 Pros of buying a freehold Property: